atom-morgan/atom-morgan.github.io/blog/2018-06-12-properties-and-methods.md

 ## Properties

-At the end of the [previous tutorial](http://atom-morgan.github.io/data-types-in-javascript/) we created a few objects and accessed their properties using dot notatation as shown below.
+At the end of the [previous tutorial](http://atom-morgan.github.io/data-types-in-javascript/){:target="_blank"} we created a few objects and accessed their properties using dot notation as shown below.

 ```javascript
 let myUser = {